danielgindi/zone-polyfill/README.md

 4. Here I only try to support `Node.js`, although if there will be a need, it could be adjusted for other platforms as well.

 Notes:
-* There is also an experimental (`src/zone.node12.js`) version for node 12.x, which counts on the latest V8 upgrades to properly keep stack traces through `await` calls.
+* There was an experimental (`src/zone.node12.js`) version for node 12.x, which counts on the latest V8 upgrades to properly keep stack traces through `await` calls.
-  That version also uses another polyfill for a `weak-value-map` which is compiles natively.
-  This means that the experimental version cannot be adjusted for browsers.
+  That version proved to be *very* slow due to forcing V8 to generate stack traces which has its cost.
 * I actually took some of the tests from the angular repo, as they already have solid tests (mainly for `EventEmitter`).

 ## Installation: